Download & Other Tools

 - Definition: Number of children ages 0-17, excluding newborns, discharged from hospitals, by place of residence.

 - Footnote: Data are limited to hospital admissions only; emergency room visits that did not result in admission are excluded.
-Data are also excluded for a relatively small number of cases for which county identification is unknown and for patients with erroneous birth dates.
+Data are excluded for a relatively small number of cases for patients with erroneous birth dates.
+Data are also excluded from county totals, but included in state totals, for a relatively small number of cases in which county identification is unknown.

 - Measures of Hospitalizations on Kidsdata.org

 Hospital discharge data include all hospital visits in which the child was admitted for care, but do not include emergency room visits or the births of newborns.
 A hospital admission occurs when the child's condition is serious enough that the patient requires extended care (i.e., an overnight stay that includes tests, monitoring, and further observation).
 On kidsdata.org, information on hospital discharges -- patients who leave the hospital after a period of care -- includes data on sources of payment for services, and the most common primary diagnoses for hospital stays.
 These data represent the child's county of residence, rather than the location of the hospital.

 - Active California Children's Services (CCS) Enrollees, by Age and County

 - Children with Special Health Care Needs (California & U.S. Only)